-10 Best Running Sweatbands Rated with Pros & Cons
+10 Best Running Sweatbands Reviewed

 10 Best Running Sweatbands

-You won’t find a better range than this – black, white, neon orange, bright pink… whatever colour you want, you’ll find it here.
+You won’t find a better range than this – black, white, neon orange, bright pink… whatever color you want, you’ll find it here.
 They have no logo on the band, which may or may not be a good thing, depending on your personal preference.

 They last a while and are very durable.
 They absorb a lot of sweat and should be more than sufficient for any intensity of exercise.
 A couple of users have reported very slight absorption and durability issues, but that is always the case with any product.

 Cost and Value

 These are around par for the course for high-quality wristbands.
 Not cheap, not expensive, you get what you pay for.
 The fact that you are spoilt for choice in the color you need is a plus.

 2. Under Armour 3" Performance